Like or Share

 Social Media is not a fad.
 There is significant evidence over the last 5 years to conclude that social media is the next big tool for communication.
-The internet penetration is witnessing unprecedented growth.
-In addition, the users are having accessibility to the latest technology in browsing.
-This means that there are more users using more.
+Internet penetration is witnessing unprecedented growth.
+Also, the users are having accessibility to the latest technology in browsing.
+This means that more users are using more.
 And more users using more will result in less time being given by these users to the conventional modes of communication like television and newspaper.

 Why is Social Media important?

 Social Media serves one strong purpose for the marketer – building a strong relationship between the producer and the consumer.
-The beauty of social media is that it creates a method of a two way communication.
-Social Media is also a tool that gives you instant feedback on a communication you may have developed.
-After airing a TVC, you may need to wait for the postview research to know whether your consumers have connected with the communication.
-To get instant feedback, simply post the TVC on the official page of the brand on Facebook and you will receive unbiased feedback from your consumers through likes, comments and shares.
+The beauty of social media is that it creates a method of two-way communication.
+Social Media is also a tool that gives you instant feedback on communication you may have developed.
+After airing a TVC, you may need to wait for the post-view research to know whether your consumers have connected with the communication.
+To get instant feedback, simply post the TVC on the official page of the brand on Facebook and you will receive unbiased feedback from your consumers through likes, comments, and shares.

 Is Social Media important for my brand?